Radon–Nikodym theorem

-In mathematics, the Radon–Nikodym theorem is a result in measure theory that expresses the relationship between two measures defined on the same measurable space.
+In mathematics, the Radon–Nikodym theorem, named after Johann Radon and Otto M. Nikodym, is a result in measure theory that expresses the relationship between two measures defined on the same measurable space.
 A measure is a set function that assigns a consistent magnitude to the measurable subsets of a measurable space.
 Examples of a measure include area and volume, where the subsets are sets of points; or the probability of an event, which is a subset of possible outcomes within a wider probability space.